Ceres Life Graybar Ascend

 Liquidity: Penalty-Free Access, Withdrawals, and Real-Life Planning

 Most people can accept a surrender schedule if they understand what access they still retain.
 FIAs typically include a penalty-free withdrawal provision that allows you to take a portion of the accumulation value each year without surrender charges, provided withdrawals stay within the allowed limit and occur after any initial waiting period.
-In IRA settings, many contracts also allow RMD distributions to be taken without surrender charges.
+In the Graybar Ascend, up to 10% of accumulation value may be withdrawn annually without surrender charges beginning after the first contract anniversary.
+This allowance is non-cumulative — unused amounts do not carry forward to the next year — and the exact free withdrawal mechanics depend on how the contract is structured and how funds are allocated between fixed and indexed strategies.
+For IRA and qualified accounts, RMDs may be taken without surrender charges beginning in year one, which makes the contract compatible with qualified account distribution requirements for owners subject to RMD rules.

 Surrender Charges and Market Value Adjustment (MVA)

 FIAs are priced as long-term contracts, and surrender charges are part of that structure.
 If you withdraw more than the penalty-free amount or surrender the contract during the surrender period, a surrender charge may apply.
-This is one reason FIAs can be so competitive in the “protected accumulation” space: the carrier can support principal guarantees and option budgets because the product is designed for long-term holding.
+This is one reason FIAs can be so competitive in the protected accumulation space: the carrier can support principal guarantees and index option budgets because the product is designed for long-term holding.
+The specific surrender charge schedule for Graybar Ascend varies by state and contract version — it should be reviewed in the contract disclosure before purchase.

 Beneficiaries, Death Benefits, and Keeping Your Plan Clean